kelvnt/ai_4_medicine/README.md

 # Introduction

-This repository contains the assignments required for the AI For Medicine Specialization offered by Coursera.
-It covered 3 modules:
+This repository contains the assignments required for the AI For Medicine Specialization offered by Coursera, which covers 3 modules:

 * AI for Diagnosis